phenix1229/what-i-learned-in-week-4/README.md

 ---

+## Global apps
+I learned how to build a multi function app.

+---

 ## Challenges

-I had an issue with over thinking some of the function exercises
+I had an issue with over thinking some of the function exercises.
+I also had an issue due to assuming numerical user input was actually treated as numbers by the app, when it is actually taken in as a string.